Brzeska/tetris/README.md

-Tetris clone from scratch :D
+Simplified tetris clone from scratch :D

-Just to practice python.
-Should hopefully only take a few hours.
+Runs in mac terminal

+Currently wall kicking is not supported and there is no "game over" condition